openwfm/wrf-fire/doc/README_wps.txt

 #wrf real test directory, link in the metgrid output, and set up the namelist
 #for the new domain.
 (If the domain description differs from the wps namelist,
 #real.exe will not run successfully.)
 Run real.exe and wrf.exe.
 #
-#!!! geogrid gets its static geographical data from wrfdata/geog
-#!!!
-This is defined in namelist.wps this directory currently only contains
-#!!! landfire data for the state of colorado, if your domain is outside this
-#!!! area, then nfuel_cat will contain zeros where no data is available.
-#!!!
-Contact me, jon.beezley.math@gmail.com if you want me to include data
-#!!! for other regions.
-#